sensu/sensu-docs/content/sensu-core/1.1/reference/checks.md

 attribute, a [check result][4] indicating "unmatched tokens" will be published for the check execution (e.g.: `"Unmatched check token(s): disk.warning"`).

+## Check hooks

+### What are check hooks? {#what-are-check-hooks}

+Check hooks are commands run by the Sensu client in response to the result of check command execution.
+The Sensu client will execute the appropriate configured hook command, depending on the check execution status (e.g. 1).
+Valid hook names include (in order of precedence): “1”-“255”, “ok”, “warning”, “critical”, “unknown”, and “non-zero”.
+The check hook command output, status, executed timestamp, and duration are captured and published in the check result.
+Check hook commands can optionally receive JSON serialized Sensu client and check definition data via STDIN.

+### Example check hooks

+Check hooks can be used for automated data gathering for incident triage, for example, a check hook could be used to capture the process tree when a process has been determined to be not running etc.

+{{< highlight json >}}
+{
+  "checks": {
+    "nginx_process": {
+      "command": "check-process.rb -p nginx",
+      "subscribers": [
+        "proxy"
+      ],
+      "interval": 60,
+      "hooks": {
+        "non-zero": {"command": "ps aux"}
+      }
+    }
+  }
+}
+{{< /highlight >}}

+Check hooks can also be used for rudimentary auto-remediation tasks, for example, starting a process that is no longer running.

+{{< highlight json >}}
+{
+  "checks": {
+    "nginx_process": {
+      "command": "check-process.rb -p nginx",
+      "subscribers": [
+        "proxy"
+      ],
+      "interval": 60,
+      "hooks": {
+        "critical": {"command": "sudo systemctl start nginx"}
+      }
+    }
+  }
+}
+{{< /highlight >}}

 ## Check configuration

 ### Example check definition